-The former Welsh international would enjoy a long career in the top flight, taking in spells at the likes of Nottingham Forest, Middlesbrough and Fulham whilst earning eight caps at international level.
+The former Wales international enjoyed a long career in the top flight, one which took in spells at Nottingham Forest, Middlesbrough and Fulham and saw him earn eight caps at international level.

-The best spell of his career would come during his stay at the City ground, Crossley spending over ten seasons with Forest and making over 300 league appearances for the club.
+The best spell of his career came during his stay at the City Ground, as Crossley spent more than a decade with Forest and made over 300 league appearances for the club.

-Whilst his career would pass without lifting silverware, Crossley is looked back on with great fondness by 90’s football fans and joins an exclusive list of Premier League goalkeepers to have provided more than one goal, registering an assist on three occasions.
+Whilst his career passed without lifting silverware, Crossley is looked back on with great fondness by 90’s football fans and joins an exclusive list of Premier League goalkeepers to have provided more than one goal, registering an assist on three occasions.

 Tim Howard – 3 assists

-One of a group of players at the forefront of expanding the sport in the US, Howard would arrive in English football with Manchester United in 2003 before spending a decade at Everton, becoming one of the most reliable shot-stoppers in the Premier League.
+Among a group of players at the forefront of expanding the sport in the US, Howard arrived in English football with Manchester United in 2003 before spending a decade at Everton.

-One of just a select few goalkeepers with a Premier League goal to their name, Howard is also amongst the most prolific assist providers, registering three during a lengthy career in England’s top flight.
+In an exclusive group of goalkeepers with a Premier League goal to their name, Howard is also among the most prolific assist providers, registering three during a lengthy career in England’s top flight.

 Jussi Jaaskelainen – 3 assists

-A classic bargain buy, Jaaskelainen would sign for Bolton for just £100,000 in 1997, helping the club regain promotion to the Premier League before establishing himself as a club legend.
+Jaaskelainen signed for Bolton for just £100,000 in the late nineties and became a brilliant bargain, as he helped the club regain promotion to the Premier League before establishing himself as a club legend.

-Despite often being linked with bigger clubs, the Finland international would remain loyal to the Lancashire side and made over 500 appearances in all competitions, being named as the club’s Player of the Year after helping Sam Allardyce’s side qualify for Europe in 2006/07.
+Despite often being linked with bigger clubs, the Finland international remained loyal to the Lancashire side and made over 500 appearances in all competitions.
+He was named as the club’s Player of the Year in 2006/07, after helping Sam Allardyce’s side qualify for Europe.

-He would later join West Ham and spend three seasons at the London club, before dropping down the divisions with Wigan.
+Jaaskelainen later joined West Ham and spent three seasons at the London club, before dropping down the divisions with Wigan.

 Peter Schmeichel – 3 assists

-Regarded by many as the greatest goalkeeper in Premier League history, Schmeichel would form part of the spine of a Manchester United side that would dominate English football throughout the nineties, winning five league titles and the Champions League during a glittering career at Old Trafford.
+Regarded by many as the greatest goalkeeper in Premier League history, Schmeichel formed part of a Manchester United side that dominated English football throughout the nineties.

-Named as the Premier League Player of the Season in 1995/96, the Dane was a formidable presence in goal, though he was also renowned for influencing proceedings at the other end of the pitch, often springing attacks with his superhuman long throws and notched three Premier League assists.
+The Dane was a formidable presence in goal, though he was also recognised for influencing proceedings at the other end of the pitch, with superhuman long throws often launching United onto the front foot.

-He would later have spells with both Aston Villa and Manchester City, memorably scoring for the former in a defeat to Everton in 2001 – becoming the first goalkeeper to score in the division’s history.
+He later had spells with both Aston Villa and Manchester City and memorably scored for the former in a defeat to Everton in 2001 – becoming the first goalkeeper to score a Premier League goal.

 Pepe Reina – 4 assists

-Rafael Benitez would secure the signing of his compatriot at Liverpool in 2005, despite the heroics of current number one Jerzy Dudek in the Champions League final just months previously.
+Rafael Benitez secured the signing of his compatriot at Liverpool in 2005, despite the heroics of current number one Jerzy Dudek in the Champions League final just months previously.

-The signing would prove to be a shrewd one as Reina established himself amongst the best goalkeepers in the Premier League, winning the Golden Glove award for three consecutive years between 2006 and 2008.
+The signing proved to be a shrewd one as Reina established himself among the best goalkeepers in the Premier League, winning the Golden Glove award for three consecutive years between 2006 and 2008.

-The Spaniard’s kicking was amongst his best attributes, Reina providing four assists during his time in English football, including one perfectly weighted kick for Albert Riera in a win over Aston Villa in 2009.
+Reina provided four assists during his time in English football, including one perfectly weighted kick into the path of Albert Riera in a win over Aston Villa in 2009.

 David Seaman – 4 assists

-One of the great goalkeepers of the Premier League era, Seaman would win two league titles under Arsene Wenger at Arsenal, the second as part of a domestic double in 2002.
+One of the great goalkeepers of the Premier League era, Seaman won two league titles under Arsene Wenger at Arsenal.

-The former England number one would form part of a famed Gunners backline that prided themselves on defensive solidity, with only three goalkeepers in the division’s history having kept more than Seaman’s 140 clean sheets.
+The former England number one formed part of a famed Gunners backline that prided themselves on defensive solidity, with only three goalkeepers in the division’s history having kept more than Seaman’s 141 clean sheets.

-Four assists would also come Seaman’s way during a 12-year Premier League career, the goalkeeper later signing for Manchester City before his retirement from football in 2004.
+Four assists also came Seaman’s way during a 12-year Premier League career, with the goalkeeper later signing for Manchester City before his retirement from football in 2004.